itiligent/TrueNAS-Tricks/spindown-fix-instructions.md

 #### 1.2.
 Only If Using ZFS Encryption
 > [!Warning]
-> Certain ZFS encryption tasks periodically wake disks, but the patch disables these.
+> Certain ZFS encryption tasks must periodically wake disks, but the patch disables these.
 You **must** follow [this extra step](https://github.com/itiligent/TrueNAS-Tricks/blob/main/spindown-fix-with-zfs-encryption.md) to re-enable these tasks before proceeding further.

 ---